-Anhedonia is often described as the loss of interest in previously rewarding or enjoyable activities such as friends, family, hobbies, work, food, sex, and laughter; although some might say this depiction pales in comparison to the actual experience.
-The trouble is, it’s difficult to explain feelings of nothingness to people who feel a general something-ness.
+Anhedonia is often described as the loss of interest in previously rewarding or enjoyable activities such as friends, family, hobbies, work, food, sex, and laughter, but some might say this description pales in comparison to actual experience.
+It’s actually pretty difficult to explain feelings of nothingness to people who feel a general something-ness.

 Well, sometimes I feel like I’m melting.

 Unfortunately, feelings of melting and disappearing can also be difficult for people to relate to.

 Feeling nothing is not akin to feeling ‘okay,’ underwhelmed, or unenthused.
 Feeling nothing is more like feeling empty, dead inside, emotionless, as though you have nothing to contribute, or as though you can’t relate to the feelings and emotions of others (thus rendering social interaction problematic).

 It’s hard to understand how the absence of feeling could actually equal extreme pain and distress, but it does.
 When you feel nothing, the world seems to make less sense.
 You look in the mirror and barely recognize yourself, without emotions you feel alien and it’s hard to imagine being a person ever again.